researchsoft/website/content/guidelines/20-content.md

 -   [UK Research Software Survey](https://www.software.ac.uk/blog/2014-12-04-its-impossible-conduct-research-without-software-say-7-out-10-uk-researchers), 2014.
 Analysis highlights the importance of software in conducting research, e.g., that 92% of academics use research software.
 The dataset is also available.

+    -   [Database of Diverse Databases](https://editorsofcolor.com/diverse-databases/) - Facilitates networks for a more equitable world - see listings for "Coding + Tech", "Tech Policy" and "Science".
+    -
 ## Policy

 -   [Evidence for the importance of research software](http://doi.org/10.5281/zenodo.3884311), 2020.
 This ReSA analysis